weaviate/weaviate/test/README.md

 ```shell
 ./test/run.sh ${command}
 ```
-run that command with any of the avaliable commands on the following available commands, make sure you're in the project root folder.
+run that command with any of the following available commands, make sure you're in the project root folder.

 ### available commands
  - `--unit-only` | `-u`